The Envelope refers to the three-dimensional space within which a building can legally be constructed on a given piece of land

 The combination of heights and setbacks results in an envelope shape:

 Many zoning codes have different setbacks for different street frontages.
-Control up to 3 different conditions and apply them to sides of your model.
+Control different conditions and apply them to sides of your model.

 There are 2 ways to apply a condition to the envelope geometry: